tjko/brickpico/README.md

 ## Where can I get one?
-Currently Brickpico is available as a DIY project.
-Check discussion forums for places to purchase Kits or PCBs: [Places to Purchase FanPico](https://github.com/tjko/fanpico/discussions/12)
+Initially BrickPico will be available as a DIY kit.
+Initial patch of kits should be available in early January.

 ### DIY Option